Skip the wait and schedule your ER Reservation in under 2 mins! Text ‘ER Now’ to (770) 697-0633 to begin!

 When washing the genitals, always use clean water.
 With little girls, wash front to back to prevent causing infection in the bladder.
 Girls may have a lot of discharge which is completely normal.

 Boys who have been circumcised should be cleaned with clean, warm water until the penis is healed.
 If your son was not circumcised, lightly wash the penis with warm, soapy water.
 There is no need to force the foreskin back.
-Ask your healthcare provider if you have any questions.
+Ask your healthcare clinician if you have any questions.

 Washing Hair